kingthomasc/python-purify/README.md

 * [get_blacklist](https://www.webpurify.com/documentation/methods/getblacklist/)
 * [get_whitelist](https://www.webpurify.com/documentation/methods/getwhitelist/)

 **Note** you should be able to set most of the options in the fuction call except for format.
-Format is determined at object creation.
-For example:
+Format is determined at WordPurify creation.
+In this example, rsp=1 will give us the responce time and slink=1 will tell WebPurify to flag urls:
 ```python
 purify.check('Some nice words', rsp=1, slink=1)
 ```